 Everyone likes the same type of anal sex

 Of course, not everyone enjoys the same things as everyone else.
-And this includes sexual intercourse.
-So the concept of a homogenous gay male appetite is obviously false.
+This includes sexual intercourse.
+So, the concept of a homogenous gay male appetite is obviously false.
 We are as varied in our sexual likes and dislikes as straight guys.

 Myths, usually stemming from a lack of knowledge about our actual sex lives, have created a climate where some guys believe that the way they enjoy sex is the way every guy enjoys sex and that any deviation from their perspective is wrong, dirty, or immoral.